PPC Keyword Tool

 In any PPC campaign, you need to maintain a delicate balance between expanding your keyword list as much as possible and keeping it relevant to your topic.

-- Get Long tail suggestions
+- Get long tail suggestions

-- Find related keywords and phrase matches
+- Find related PPC keywords

-Merge keywords to build new keyword combinations
+- Merge keywords to build new word combinations

 If you use multiple channels for gathering keywords, you will probably find numerous duplicates in your list.
 The ‘Remove duplicates’ button will delete them in one click.
 The tool also helps quickly remove special characters and unnecessary figures.

 Keyword grouping is another important stage in preparing a PPC campaign.
 A manual drag-and-drop feature is available,; or, if you prefer to keep one keyword per group (also known as SKAG), choose the ‘1 keyword = 1 group’ option.